Skip to Content

 Booking The Sledding Tour

-I did quite a bit of research and read many tour reviews before booking a sledding tour in Juneau.
+I did a lot of research and and read many Juneau dog sledding reviews.
+I also called a few tour operators to ask a few questions before booking a sledding tour in Juneau.
 Eventually, I chose Coastal Helicopters.
-Their pilots fly year-round, so they are more experienced flying in fog or low-lying cloud cover.
+Their pilots fly year-round, so they are more experienced in fog or low-lying cloud cover.

 Coastal helicopter